-The CliqueNode is a subclass of NeticaNode (formally, the class is c("CliqueNode", "NeticaNode")).
+The CliqueNode is a subclass of NeticaNode.
 It has a number of special features.
 It's name is always "Clique" followed by a number.
-It only has one state.
-And it has a special "clique" attiribute which records the nodelist used to create it.
+It only has one state, and it has a special "clique" field which records the nodelist used to create it.
 The function is.CliqueNode() tests a node to see if it is a clique node, and the function GetClique(node) retrieves the nodelist.
 (This should not be set manually).